iamazadi/Porta.jl/docs/_posts/2021-09-04-spinors-and-the-clutching-construction.md

 ## What's the connection between spinors and the clutching construction?

 ### Why should we care?
 Today, we're going to talk about an important mathematical object: spinors.
+It determines the properties of atoms in the form of electron shells.
 It's responsible for the stability of matter.
 Without it, the periodic table wouldn't exist.
-It determines the properties of atoms in the form of electron shells, and also quarks which make up protons and neutrons.
+And also quarks which make up protons and neutrons.

 ### Spinors in pop culture
+It's the idea behind Chrostopher Nolan's Tenet.
+Remember?
+Similar pairs of objects, one traveling forward through time, the other one going backwards!
+It's also closely related to the Mololith, in Sir Roger Penrose's favorite movie: A Space Odyssey: 2001.
+Spinors have been much like the Monolith for almost a century.
+When Paul Dirac put in order the discoveries of quantum physics, he discovered counterparts to electrons with negative energy.
+And in doing so, he opened a portal into a reality much larger than what we used to know at the time.
+So, spinors are really deep down in the reality and they're responsible for everything that we're seeing right now.

 ### Graph
+In order to see how and what we know about spinors we're going to turn to the Graph.
+(Edits are suggested by the other EW.)

+Edward Witen*
+If one wants to summarize our knowledge of physics in the briefest possible terms, there are three really fundamental observations: (i) Spacetime is a pseudo-Riemannina manifold M, endowed with a metric tensor and goverened by geometrical laws. (ii) Over M is a principal G-bundle with a non-abelian structure group G. (iii) Fermions are sections of $$ (\hat{S}_{+} \otimes V_R) \oplus (\hat{S}_{-} \otimes V_{\tilde{R}}) $$.
 ### Wall
 ### Tome
 ### Sir Roger Penrose